mcantelon/fashion-quest/README.md

 Creative Commons Attribution-Noncommercial 2.0 Generic.
 It was cropped.
 His other photos can be seen at http://www.flickr.com/photos/patrick_q.

+The entrance photo at game/locations/image/entrance.jpg is by Jack Hebert, (c) Creative Commons Attribution 2.0 Generic .
+It was cropped.
+His other photos can be seen at http://www.flickr.com/photos/jackhebert.

 Thanks to Why the Lucky Stiff for creating Shoes and inspiring the creative use of computers!
 We miss you!